ggstuart/web-application-development/content/welcome/chrome/index.md

 >The `<p>` elements are paragraphs and they are separated by top and bottom margins.

 Notice that when elements are selected in the developer tools, they are highlighted on the page.
-Also notice that the style rules of the selected element are also provided.
+Also notice that the style rules of the selected element are provided in the lower panel.

-{{<figure src="images/devtools-blockquote.png" caption="find the blockquote in the *DOM*">}}

-The blockquote has *margins* which are highlighted in orange.
+In the figure, the blockquote *margins* are highlighted in orange.
-The lower *styles* panel shows that *blockquote* elements have their *margin* property set to `2rem 0`.
+The *styles* panel shows that *blockquote* elements have their *margin* property set to *'2rem 0'*.
-This means the top and bottom margins (known as the *block* margins) are set to `2rem` and the left and right margins (known as the *inline* margins) are set to zero.
+This means the top and bottom margins (known as the *block* margins) are set to *'2rem'* and the left and right margins (known as the *inline* margins) are set to zero.

-> These are the custom styles applied to this page.
+> These are custom styles applied to this page.
-Later on, we will look at the default styles applied by the browser.

 ### Editing the DOM